 Want more ideas for your content marketing?
-These types of content can help your brainstorming content for your social media channels.
+These types of content can help your brainstorming content for social media channels for you and your clients.

-As more and more brands are investing in creating content, it is getting harder and harder to catch a web user’s attention.
+As more brands are investing in creating content, you may find it is getting harder and harder to catch online users’ attention.

 Today’s consumers are constantly moving through online social media feeds.
 They are hard to surprise or impress.

-You need to constantly experiment with new types of content and formats, which would allow you to market through more social media channels and discover more tactics that work.
+You need to constantly experiment with new types of content and formats.
+Doing so allows you to market through more social media channels and discover more tactics that work.

 Imagine yourself searching “What is SEO?” vs “How to do SEO?”
 In which of these cases are you prepared to dive deep into a document once you start reading?